wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-privacy/includes/general-data-protection-regulation.md

 For Microsoft online services, we are the data processor:

-- Microsoft presents the data controller’s privacy statement to their data subjects.
+- Microsoft presents the data controller's privacy statement to their data subjects.
 - Microsoft designs changes to existing service features and new features in alignment with data subject rights.
 - Microsoft provides notice if there is a data breach when the breach is likely to “result in a risk for the rights or freedom of individuals.”
 We commit to notify appropriate parties within 72 hours when a data breach has been declared.